Flameis/CS362-Team3/Project Proposal.md

 * Cons: 0000

 0000 This is a concluding sentence analyzing our alternative and why we made the decision we did.

+## Software Design
+0000 Provide a detailed definition of each of the software components you identified above.

+0000 What packages, classes, or other units of abstraction form these components?

+0000 What are the responsibilities of each of those parts of a component?

+## Coding Guideline
+0000 For each programming language that you will use in the implementation of your project, provide a link to a pre-existing coding style guideline that the members of your project will follow.
+Do not try to make up your own guidelines.
+Briefly state why you chose those guidelines and how you plan to enforce them.

 # Feedback